srg-imperial/covrig/README.md

 Solution: As before, but use the `postprocessing/faultcoverage-multiple.sh` script.

 This can be used to analyse buggy code coverage.
 Running this on a list of bug fixing revisions is intuitively similar to running the previous script on a list of revisions introducing the respective bugs.

+---
+Tests
+---
+You can find the tests used by the Github CI in `tests/`.
+These can be run locally with `runtests.sh`.